m-daniela/chat-app/Notes/Final/thesis4.md

 The protocol also needs to synchronize the local states with the global state and keep consistency.
 In this way, concurrent operations are better supported.

-The leaf keys are newly generated and th key for the internal node is the hash of the secret key of the last child that performed a group operation.
+The leaf keys are newly generated and the key for the internal node is the hash of the secret key of the last child that performed a group operation.
 For MLS, a KDF is used instead.
 The AE key is derived from the root, usind a KDF.

 It also handles the storage requirements better, since the receiver needs to do the operations in $O(1)$, but the sender still needs $O(n)$.